tahahojati/top_oven_android_baking_app/Lessons.md

 - [ ] Create image resources for the next and previous buttons of activity_recipe_step_detail.xml
 - [ ] Create RecipeStepDetailFragment
 - [ ] Create RecipeStepListFragment
+- [ ] Add a splash screen activity that checks for the online resource
+- [ ] Add retrofit to the application
 - [x] Finish UIs: activity recipe_steps.